Additivemenu/spoonlee1/Web_Projects/MERN_FullStack/C3_WebSocket/P3_Talk_A_Tive/README.md

 + :star: handler inovling http request code pattern
   + check input, then do business
   + set boolean state for visual feedback whether async operation is done or not
++ :bangbang: React Router should be outside of context provider